ledgerium/ethjs-unit/docs/user-guide.md

 [index.js:ethjs-unit](../../../blob/master/src/index.js "Source code on GitHub")

-Convert a single Ethereum denominated value at a specified unit, and convert it to its `wei` value.
+Convert a single Ledgerium denominated value at a specified unit, and convert it to its `wei` value.
 Intakes a `value` and `unit` specifier, outputs a single wei value `BN` object.

 **Parameters**